mobizt/ESP-Mail-Client/README.md

   // Set the message content
   message.text.content = "This is simple plain text message";

-  //Set the callback functions to hadle the required tasks. smtp.connectionRequestCallback(connectionRequestCallback);
+  // Set the callback functions to hadle the required tasks. smtp.connectionRequestCallback(connectionRequestCallback);

   smtp.connectionUpgradeRequestCallback(connectionUpgradeRequestCallback);